 Configure WordPress to Use the Cookie-Free Domain

 We must now tell WordPress to serve static content from the new cookie-free domain.
 To do this, we’ll add two new directives to the site’s “wp-config.php” file.
-You can access the file on the command line, but you can also edit WordPress configuration files in cPanel’s File Manager, which you can open from the Files section of the main page menu or directly in WordPress Toolkit.
+You can access the file on the command line, but you can also edit WordPress configuration files in cPanel’s File Manager, which you can open from the Files section of the main page menu or directly in WP Toolkit.

 Select “wp-config.php” and click edit in the toolbar.